San Antonio Expunction Lawyers

 In Texas, certain crimes can be expunged from an individual’s criminal record, or they can be sealed by a court order of nondisclosure.
 If your criminal record is expunged or sealed, it will no longer be visible to the general public, including potential employers.
 Our attorneys at the Krause Law Firm will do our best to understand every side of your situation and lend an empathetic hand to helping you start fresh.

-Who Is Eligible for an Expunction?
+Who Is Eligible for an Expunction in Texas?

 Individuals arrested for a misdemeanor or felony may qualify for expungement of their criminal record if they were: